How We Raise Our Goldendoodles Puppies

 The excitement begins with learning to play with toys, chasing each other around, and receiving lots of hands-on socialization.

 Most people think of socialization as exposing their puppies to as many new experiences as possible while the puppy is young.
 While this is part of the process, it’s not enough.
-Our goal is to raise dogs that have the emotional intelligence to connect with you.
-Emotional intelligence can be taught to young puppies with 7 key areas.
+Our goal is to expose them to dark spaces with a tunnel, uneven surfaces with a wobble board, and elevated surfaces with a raised dog bed.

 At this stage we are continuing to work with the puppies to expose them to just the right experiences at the right time.